G00394925/injury-reporting-app/README.md

 The system is built using a React-Native/Python-Flask tech stack, with React-Native allowing for the writing of JSX code and bridging to the device's native components, and Python utilising the Flask framework to create a RESTful API that facilitates CRUD authentication operations with the database.

 ## Demo
 A demo video can be found in this repository's **Wiki**, which features a narrated demonstration of the application's core features and the design and interface.
+The wiki can also be viewed at https://github.com/G00394925/injury-reporting-app/wiki.

 ## Installation
 ### Prerequisites